onap/vnfrqts-requirements/docs/Chapter7/PNF-Plug-and-Play.rst

 .. req::
     :id: R-106240
     :target: PNF
-    :keyword: SHOULD
+    :keyword: MUST
     :introduced: casablanca
-    :updated: el alto
+    :updated: guilin

-    The following VES Events **SHOULD** be supported by the PNF: pnfRegistration VES Event, HVol VES Event, and Fault VES Event.
-These are onboarded via he SDC Design Studio.

-    Note: these VES Events are emitted from the PNF to support PNF Plug and Play, High Volume Measurements, and Fault events respectively.
+    A PNF MUST support the pnfRegistration VES event which is required to integrate with ONAP’s PNF Plug and Play capabilities.

 .. req::
     :id: R-258352